jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

 - Shadowing
 - Merging

-Overloading, shadowing and merging are about which procedure to call if several procedures have the same name.
-In text code you couldn’t easily see which procedure of the bunch is called.
-In diagram code it is always clearly visible which procedure you’re calling, but if they have the same name, then in text code it is less easy to see.
+Overloading, shadowing and merging are about which command to call if several commands have the same name.
+In text code you couldn’t easily see which command of the bunch is called.
+In diagram code it is always clearly visible which command you’re calling, but if they have the same name, then in text code it is less easy to see.
 Overloading, shadowing and merging work with this phenomenon.

 Overriding and exclusion are techniques equally useful in both diagram code and text code.
 The others: overloading, merging and shadowing, are mostly useful in text code.

 ##### Overriding

-Overriding means that a parent can replace a procedure of its child by another.
-A child decides whether a procedure of his is overridable or not.
+Overriding means that a parent can replace a command of its child by another.
+A child decides whether a command of his is overridable or not.

 ![](images/0.%20Object%20Resolution%20Introduction.001.png)

-This is a type with an overridable procedure B, called by the child.
-The access symbol on the right means that the Procedure Reference Set is public.
-Therefore you can make B redirect to a procedure that the parent defines.
+This is a type with an overridable command B, called by the child.
+The access symbol on the right means that the Command Reference Set is public.
+Therefore you can make B redirect to a command that the parent defines.

 ![](images/0.%20Object%20Resolution%20Introduction.002.png)

-The parent overrode the overridable procedure B. A call to B might resolve to a call to C instead.
-You can see that overriding means that the parent gives a child’s procedure a reference line to one of its own procedures.
+The parent overrode the overridable command B. A call to B might resolve to a call to C instead.
+You can see that overriding means that the parent gives a child’s command a reference line to one of its own commands.

-In the replacement procedure, you can still call the base procedure.
-That way you can both override procedures of the child or extend them.
+In the replacement command, you can still call the base command.
+That way you can both override commands of the child or extend them.

 ![](images/0.%20Object%20Resolution%20Introduction.002.png)

-Overridden procedures are called by the child and that way they’re a means for a child to call a procedure of the parent.
+Overridden commands are called by the child and that way they’re a means for a child to call a command of the parent.

-An overridable procedure that is only for communication to the parent is left empty by the child and is only filled in by the parent.
-This kind of overridable procedure is therefore also called a virtual procedure of the child.
+An overridable command that is only for communication to the parent is left empty by the child and is only filled in by the parent.
+This kind of overridable command is therefore also called a virtual command of the child.

 ##### Exclusion

-Exclusion is already covered extensively, but it can also be regarded a procedure resolution technique.
+Exclusion is already covered extensively, but it can also be regarded a command resolution technique.
 A parent can exclude members from a published object or base object.

 ##### Overloading

 < Overloaded objects>

-< A procedure can also have multiple interfaces by using triangle symbols.
-This enables the possibility to have multiple parameter configurations for the same procedure. >
+< A command can also have multiple interfaces by using triangle symbols.
+This enables the possibility to have multiple parameter configurations for the same command. >

 < This is an example of how text code can affect the behavior of the diagram.
 Call line automatically changes when parameters of different types are assigned.
 Oh no, after compilation the text identifiers might not exist anymore.
 Then it’s gotta become a deep system aspect the overloading, independent of text code.
 Text code and diagram code might simply be affected by the overloading concept.
 It should be like this, because of reasons discussed in the language integration chapter. >

-Overloading means that you give several procedures the same name, while they have a different interface.
+Overloading means that you give several commands the same name, while they have a different interface.
 This is handy if you wish to make different variations of similar functionality.

-The operator procedure + for instance is richly overloaded.
+The operator command + for instance is richly overloaded.
 Operator + always has two parameters: the two operands.
-The two operands can be of many different types and each type configuration requires a separate procedure.
-Which procedure is called is determined by the types of objects assigned to the parameters.
+The two operands can be of many different types and each type configuration requires a separate command.
+Which command is called is determined by the types of objects assigned to the parameters.

-In diagram code you may see the difference between a call to one procedure or the other.
-In text code, however, as well as in certain abstract views on the diagram the effect is more subtle and you won’t see the difference between a call to one procedure or the other.
+In diagram code you may see the difference between a call to one command or the other.
+In text code, however, as well as in certain abstract views on the diagram the effect is more subtle and you won’t see the difference between a call to one command or the other.
 This is actually a nice, and wanted effect.

 Given is the text code below: